 Our role in this case

-Alliance Defending Freedom and its allies defended Jack Phillips and his bakery, Masterpiece Cakeshop, free of charge.
+Alliance Defending Freedom and its allies defended Jack Phillips and his business, Masterpiece Cakeshop, free of charge.